Home News and resources Building on Care Together’s success: Glen Innes CARE Co-operative launches

 The Glen Innes CARE Co-operative Ltd has officially become the second project co-operative established under the Care Together program, continuing the momentum of empowering local communities to lead and deliver essential services.

-Backed by the Better Health for the Bush framework and piloting the Comprehensive Approach to Rural Engagement (CARE) model, the Health Hub delivers locally tailored, place-based and patient-centred care.
+Backed by the Better Health for the Bush framework, an initiative of the Hunter New England Central Coast Primary Health Network (HNECC PHN) to pilot the Comprehensive Approach to Rural Engagement (CARE) model, it’s designed to deliver locally tailored, place-based and patient-centred care.

-The Glen Innes CARE Co-operative is member-owned, not-for-profit and driven by the shared vision of local people, service providers and partner organisations to create sustainable, long-term solutions to rural health challenges.
+The Glen Innes CARE Co-operative will be member-owned, not-for-profit and driven by the shared vision of local people, service providers and partner organisations to create sustainable, long-term solutions to rural health challenges.

 In the news